eezstreet/SWATEliteForce/README.md

   * The main menu now has a link to Discord and the Wiki and shows the mod version.
   * The Join Game menu now won't show duplicate servers, the player sorting is better, and there is a link to download the server browser plugin.
   * You can now apply a tab (or a whole loadout) to another officer, another team, or element.
 It's much easier now to keep a consistent loadout amongst your men.
   * You can now vote (in multiplayer) to end the current map, or to go to the next map.
+You can also vote in Career CO-OP mode.

 ### ALL CHANGES ###
 - Added ironsights to most weapons; several weapons have had their first person weapon model tweaked to have right-side faces and other improvements.